by Chris Farrell (2019 – HarperCollins Leadership)

 The first book I ever read on retirement was Unretirement by Chris Farrell.
 It is an excellent read.
 His latest work Purpose and a Paycheck is far and away one of the very best books on retirement life that I’ve read.
 It has a strong empirical base, which is critical – but it also has a heart and soul to it.
 The research cited makes the case and the personal stories bring it to life.
 The author paints a realistically optimistic picture of opportunities in the second half of life for people to work more flexibly and apply their skills for income, wellness, and social good.

-If you’re intrigued by the possibilities of a second act career with purpose and meaning, this is highly recommended.
+Many books on adjusting to retirement are helpful.
+This book takes it further and can inspire an entirely new vision for your life in retirement.
+If you’re considering self-employment and you’re intrigued by the possibilities of a second career with purpose and meaning, this is highly recommended.

 Purpose and a Paycheck is available on Amazon